Walter K. Andersen

-Walter K. Andersen is an American academic known for his studies of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organization.
+Walter K. Andersen is an American academic known for his studies of the Rashtriya Swayamsevak Sangh (RSS), an Indian Hindutva paramilitary organization.
 He currently serves as Senior Adjunct Professor of South Asia Studies at Johns Hopkins University Paul H. Nitze School of Advanced International Studies and is a part of the faculty of Tongji University, Shanghai (China).
 Previously, he taught comparative politics at the College of Wooster before joining the United States State Department as a political analyst for South Asia specializing in India and Indian Ocean affairs.
 Additionally, he was an adjunct professor at The American University in Washington, D.C.

 Education

 Andersen earned his Ph.D. in political science from the University of Chicago.
 As a part of his field work, he lived in India for four years from late 1960s through early 1970s.
-There he came in contact with Akhil Bharatiya Vidyarthi Parishad (ABVP, the student wing of RSS).
-That association led to an introduction to M. S. Golwalker – the head of RSS.
-His scholarship has focussed on the RSS and Indian politics.
-He considers Lloyd and Susanne Rudolph as his mentors, states an article in The Indian Express.
+There he came in contact with the Akhil Bharatiya Vidyarthi Parishad (ABVP; the student wing of the RSS).
+That association led to an introduction to M. S. Golwalker, the-then head of the RSS.
+Anderson's scholarship has focused on the RSS and Indian politics.
+He considers Lloyd and Susanne Rudolph as his mentors.